Verified

 1

-Alia Sod
+Alia Hawkins

-3 weeks ago
+3 months ago

 Highly recommend Happy Tails ER/vet team!
 My husband and I can’t even begin to thank Happy Tails team enough for EVERYTHING they have done for our baby boy, Rusty!
 I rushed him in on Friday morning due to signs of obstruction when urinating & the whole team acted fast with his care, comfort to me and ensured they were super thorough for their record on his information while staying calm themselves!
 They had him all day and called almost every hour with a full medical update, to say how he was still doing well or even a sweet photo of him.
 When we picked him up they were so friendly and kind and again thorough with his needs going home and what they provided for him on his time there.
 For being such a horrible medical issue and Rusty and I being scared, they truly made it better and made my husband and I know he was in the best hands for his care!
 Thank you team!
 Thank you!
 He is already acting more like himself🤍